AIS Sport Performance Awards

 Win Well

-The inaugural Win Well award recognises the organisation or high performance program that embodies the vision of Australia’s 2032+ High Performance Sport Strategy: Inspiring Australians through our united pursuit to win well.
+The Win Well award recognises the organisation or high performance program that embodies the vision of Australia’s 2032+ High Performance Sport Strategy: Inspiring Australians through our united pursuit to win well.

 Win Well acknowledges the importance of success and rewarding high performance and highlights wellbeing as the foundation of sustainable success.